darrenjkt/MS3D/docs/GETTING_STARTED.md

 # MS3D Usage

+## Problem Definition
+Our MS3D framework falls in the category of Unsupervised Domain Adaptation (UDA) works, where the task is to adapt the off-the-shelf model(s) to a new domain that it has not seen during its training.
+In the UDA setting, we assume that no labels are present in the target domain (i.e. unsupervised) for the adaptation process.

 ## Preliminary
 Even if you already have generated infos from OpenPCDet, you need to re-generate the infos for nuScenes and Lyft (gt database not required) because we modified the infos to include sequence metadata.